Everything I Never Told You: Plot

 Marilyn's absence lasts nine weeks, during which time she discovers that she is pregnant with a third child, Hannah.
 She returns home and realizes that she will never have the will to abandon her children and pursue a career again.
 Instead, Marilyn encourages Lydia to become a doctor, aggressively training her in math and science.

 During Marilyn's absence, James began favoring Lydia and bullying Nathan, whom James perceives to be as friendless as James was in childhood.
-Because of this, Nathan becomes jealous of Lydia and one day pushes her into the lake even though she cannot swim.
-However, the ease with which she falls causes Nathan to realize that Lydia is drowning under the weight of her parents' expectations.
-He rescues her and then the two become close.
+Because of this, Nathan becomes jealous of Lydia.
+One day he pushes her into the lake even though she cannot swim.
+However, the ease with which she falls causes Nathan to realize that Lydia is sinking under the weight of their parents' expectations.
+He rescues her, and the two become close.

-By the time they are teenagers, Lydia begins buckling under the weight of her mother's expectations and cannot keep up with the advanced math and science courses her mother encourages her to take.
+By the time they are teenagers, Lydia cannot keep up with the advanced math and science courses her mother encourages her to take.
 She also is tired of pretending that she has friends in order to assuage her father.
 Lydia begins to hang out with Jack, a next door neighbor whom Nathan hates, and who has a reputation for deflowering town girls.

-Meanwhile, Nathan, who has spent the past few years being ignored by his parents, is accepted into Harvard.
+Meanwhile, Nathan, who has felt ignored by his parents, is accepted into Harvard.
 Lydia is scared of being abandoned by Nathan and hides his acceptance letter.
 When she is caught, a rift develops between the siblings.
-Lydia goes to Jack, hoping to have sex with him, but Jack confesses that he is in love with Nathan, and that his reputation as a Lothario is a pretense.
+Lydia goes to Jack, hoping to have sex with him, but Jack confesses that he is in love with Nathan.

 Returning home, Lydia is determined to reveal her shortcomings to her father and mother.
-Tracing her unhappiness to the time her brother pushed her into the lake, Lydia goes there late at night intending to jump into the water and swim back to shore.
-However, Lydia drowns instead; it is suggested that her death was not a suicide as posited previously, but probably an accidental death.
+Tracing her unhappiness to the time her brother pushed her into the lake, Lydia goes there late at night, intending to jump into the water and swim back to shore.
+However, Lydia drowns instead.

 In the present, Marilyn discovers that after Lydia's death, James has begun an affair with one of his graduate students, Louisa Chen, who is also of Chinese descent.
 Marilyn learns that James believes that she resents their marriage because he and the children are not white.
 James leaves Marilyn.
 However, James and Marilyn slowly begin to reconnect when he returns.

-Nathan, who still believes that Jack is responsible for Lydia's death, confronts him by the lake, punching him twice before Hannah, who has realized that Jack is in love with Nathan, stops him.
-Nathan falls into the lake, where he realizes that he will never understand Lydia's death and achieves a modicum of closure.
+Nathan, who still believes that Jack is responsible for Lydia's death, confronts him by the lake.
+His younger sister Hannah stops him from assaulting Jack.
+She has recognized Jack's feelings for her brother.

+Nathan falls into the lake, and realizes that he will never understand Lydia's death.
 He is helped out of the lake by Jack.